Mineral-insulated copper-clad cable

 Mineral-insulated copper-clad cable is a variety of electrical cable made from copper conductors inside a copper sheath, insulated by inorganic magnesium oxide powder.
 The name is often abbreviated to MICC or MI cable, and colloquially known as pyro (because the original manufacturer and vendor for this product in the UK was a company called Pyrotenax).
-A similar product sheathed with metals other than copper is called mineral insulated metal sheathed (MIMS) cable.
+A similar product sheathed with metals other than copper is called mineral-insulated metal-sheathed (MIMS) cable.

 Construction

-MI cable is made by placing copper rods inside a circular copper tube and filling the intervening spaces with dry magnesium oxide powder.
+MI cable is made by placing copper rods inside a circular copper tube and filling the spaces with dry magnesium oxide powder.
 The overall assembly is then pressed between rollers to reduce its diameter (and increase its length).
 Up to seven conductors are often found in an MI cable, with up to 19 available from some manufacturers.

 Since MI cables use no organic material as insulation (except at the ends), they are more resistant to fires than plastic-insulated cables.
 MI cables are used in critical fire protection applications such as alarm circuits, fire pumps, and smoke control systems.
 In process industries handling flammable fluids MI cable is used where small fires would otherwise cause damage to control or power cables.
 MI cable is also highly resistant to ionizing radiation and so finds applications in instrumentation for nuclear reactors and nuclear physics apparatus.

 MI cables may be covered with a plastic sheath, coloured for identification purposes.
 The plastic sheath also provides additional corrosion protection for the copper sheath.

 The metal tube shields the conductors from electromagnetic interference.
 The metal sheath also physically protects the conductors, most importantly from accidental contact with other energised conductors.

 History

 The first patent for MI cable was issued to the Swiss inventor Arnold Francois Borel in 1896.
 Initially the insulating mineral was described in the patent application as pulverised glass, silicious stones, or asbestos, in powdered form.
 Much development ensued by the French company Société Alsacienne de Construction Mécanique.
 Commercial production began in 1932 and much mineral-insulated cable was used on ships such as the Normandie and oil tankers, and in such critical applications as the Louvre museum.
 In 1937 a British company Pyrotenax, having purchased patent rights to the product from the French company, began production.
 During the Second World War much of the company's product was used in military equipment.
 The company floated on the stock exchange in 1954.

 Around 1947, the British Cable Makers' Association investigated the option of manufacturing a mineral-insulated cable that would compete with the Pyrotenax product.
 The manufacturers of the products "Bicalmin" and "Glomin" eventually merged with the Pyrotenax company.

 The Pyrotenax company introduced an aluminum sheathed version of its product in 1964.
 MI cable is now manufactured in several countries.
-Pyrotenax is now a brand name under nVent (formerly known as Pentair Thermal Management).
+Pyrotenax is now a brand name under nVent Electric (nVent) (formerly known as Pentair Thermal Management).